sofvanh/mosaic-labs-website/posts/habermas-machine.md

 The machine produces a group statement by taking the following steps:

-1.  **Generation**: The generative model is prompted with the original question and the opinions provided by 5 human participants.
-This is used to independently sample 16 candidate group statements.
+1.  **Generation**: The generative model is prompted with the original question and the opinions provided by 5 human participants.[^5] This is used to independently sample 16 candidate group statements.
 2.  **Prediction**: The reward model is then used to predict how each person will rank the candidate group statements.
 The reward model is prompted with the question, a specific person’s opinion, and one of the candidate group statements.
 The model then outputs a score estimating how likely the person would rank that statement above the others.
 3.  **Simulated Election**: The predicted rankings of candidate group statements are then used to run a simulated election, resulting in a single winning group statement.